dylanlindgren/servicenow-em-demo/README.md

 ## Additional Notes

-* By default the app runs on port `80`, which means that it can be accessed without needing to specify it in the url (e.g. you don't need to type in `http://applesupport.com:80`).
+By default the app runs on port `80`, which means that it can be accessed without needing to specify it in the url (e.g. you don't need to type in `http://www.applesupport-demo.com:80`, you can just type in `http://www.applesupport-demo.com`).

 Port 80 is a common port though, and if you already have something running on that port you might need to change it to another port such as `8084`.
 To do this, just update the `SN_EM_PORT` value in the `.env` file inside the `servicenow-em-demo` folder to the port you want it to run on.
 You will also need to update the CORS rule (from step 4) to include the port as well.